rabbitmq/rabbitmq-website/docs/mqtt.md

 - `uri`
 - `other_name`

-If there can be more than alternative name of the type specified, you can configure which one to choose via the `mqtt.ssl_cert_client_id_san_index` configuration variable.
+If there can be more than alternative name of the configured type, you can configure which one to choose via the `mqtt.ssl_cert_client_id_san_index` configuration variable.
 By default, it always pick the first name, i.e. `mqtt.ssl_cert_client_id_san_index = 0`.

 Here is an example where the username is extracted from the certificate's `common_name` and the `client_id` is extracted from the first SAN -subject alternative name- of type uri: